jamesbutler01/Neuron-Analysis-Exercise/README.md

  	- [neurons x trials x time] matrix of neural activity during the trial
 	- Time is sampled every 10 ms
 	- Cue onset is at 500 ms (i.e. point 50)
+- xy.mat
+	- As above but as a Matlab compatible file

 #### Notes
  - Neurons are from different sessions, and so have different X properties.